alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 ## Get advice if you’re not sure how to classify your goods

-Complete a [classification form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447050/CIP_27_Tariff_Classification_Change_of_Service_Delivery.pdf) and email it to the Trade Tariff classification service if you can’t find your product in the Trade Tariff.
+Complete a [classification form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447050/CIP_27_Tariff_Classification_Change_of_Service_Delivery.pdf) (PDF, 163KB) and email it to the Trade Tariff classification service if you can’t find your product in the Trade Tariff.

 Only include one product per form.